bo3b/3Dmigoto/README.md

 3Dmigoto
 ========

-####Chiri's DX11 wrapper to enable fixing broken stereoscopic effects.
+####Chiri's wrapper to enable fixing broken stereoscopic effects in DX11 games.

 This includes the entire code base, and it will compile, link, and run in it's current state.